eschlenz/Lock-Picking-Public/Lock Notes/README.md

     * Mine might need some cleaning/lubrication.
 Easy to overset pins.
     * Some clicks are hard to determine if they are serrations or set pin.
     * Very light Tension, gentle nudges a click at a time, and releasing overset pins got mine open.

+# American Lock 5200
+* Type: Padlock
+* Tension wrench: BOK L wrench
+* Pick(s): .015 Peterson H1
+* Tension: Light
+* Number of pins: 5
+* Types of pins: Standard, spools, and serrated.
+* Notes:
+    * Worked from right ledge
+    * Supposedly there are security pins, but I got it open pretty easily and without detecting much from the pins.

 # American Lock 700
 * Type: Padlock